-55. Required online (internet-based) Task-Force Training
+54. Required online (internet-based) Task-Force Training

 Within 120 days of award acceptance, each current member of a law enforcement task force funded with award funds who is a task force commander, agency executive, task force officer, or other task force member of equivalent rank, will complete required online (internet-based) task force training.
-Additionally, all future task force members are required to complete this training once during the life of this award, or once every four years if multiple awards include this requirement.
+Additionally, all future task force members are required to complete this training once during the period of performance for this award, or once every four years if multiple awards include this requirement.

-The training is provided free of charge online through BJA's Center for Task Force Integrity and Leadership (www.ctfli.org).
-This training addresses task force effectiveness as well as other key issues including privacy and civil liberties/rights, task force performance measurement, personnel selection, and task force oversight and accountability.
+The required training is available free of charge online through BJA-funded Center for Task Force Integrity and Leadership (www.ctfli.org).
+This training addresses task force effectiveness, as well as other key issues including privacy and civil liberties/rights, task force performance measurement, personnel selection, and task force oversight and accountability.
 When BJA funding supports a task force, a task force personnel roster should be compiled and maintained, along with course completion certificates, by the grant recipient.